oliverjam/learn-advanced-react-context/README.md

 ### `dispatch`

 When the `dispatch` function is triggered it will call the reducer with the current state and whatever action was passed in.
 If we wanted to increment the count state above we would call `dispatch({ type: "increment" })`.
 We can pass extra properties in here too.
-For example this `dispatch({ type: "custom_amount", payload: 10 })` will increment the count by 10.
+For example this `dispatch({ type: "custom_amount", amount: 10 })` will increment the count by 10.

 ## Part 3: reducer refactor